Let Our Family Help Your FamilyContact Us for a Free Consultation

 The traffic collision report, and the reporting police officer (unless that person actually witnessed the accident), isn't always the end all be all when determining who’s at fault.

-The Law Offices of Edward A. Smith are experienced motorcycle accident attorneys who are expert in motorcycle rules and regulations.
+Our experienced motorcycle accident attorneys who are experts in motorcycle rules and regulations.